TO BE PUBLISHED January 2020

-This seminar will consider the priorities for rare disease outcomes and specialised commissioning in England - looking at:
+This conference will consider the priorities for rare disease outcomes and specialised commissioning in England - looking at:

 - Improving access to medicines.

-The seminar is bringing together key stakeholders and policy makers to assess the progress of implementing the UK Strategy for Rare Diseases.
+The seminar is bringing together key stakeholders and policy makers to assess progress in implementing the UK Strategy for Rare Diseases.

 Delegates will discuss the way forward for delivering the 51 commitments set out in the initial strategy to improve the care and treatment for people living with rare diseases - as well as the next steps for policy moving forward.

-The agenda includes keynote contributions from: Professor Dame Sue Hill, Chief Scientific Officer, NHS England; Dr Richard Scott, Clinical Lead, Rare Diseases, Genomics England; Helen Knight, Programme Director, Technology Appraisals and Highly Specialised Technologies, NICE; Dr Jayne Spink, Chief Executive, Genetic Alliance UK and Richard Eaton, Rare Conditions Franchise Lead, Roche.
+The agenda includes keynote contributions from: Professor Dame Sue Hill, Chief Scientific Officer, NHS England; Dr Richard Scott, Clinical Lead, Rare Diseases, Genomics England; Dr Ayesha Ali, Consultant, Public Health Medicine and Specialised Commissioning, NHS England; Helen Knight, Programme Director, Technology Appraisals and Highly Specialised Technologies, NICE; Dr Jayne Spink, Chief Executive, Genetic Alliance UK and Richard Eaton, Rare Conditions Franchise Lead, Roche.

 It also includes case study insights from: